-Here is a tutorial which will help you setup and serve your content from a CDN service.
+Here is a tutorial that will help you set up and serve your content from a CDN service.
 So check this, if you are planning to enable the CDN services for your blog.

 When You Should Enable CDN

 One of the questions which I get very frequently is when you should enable CDN support for your blogs?